venicegeo/bf-docs/docs/userguide/index.md

 ### 2. After Picking an Algorithm, Submit the Scene for Processing

-> __Note__: By default, Beachfront will name the job after the scene being processed.
+> __Note__: By default, Beachfront will name the job after the scene being
+> processed.
 You can optionally give a custom name to a job if desired.

 <!-- -->

-> __Note__: Algorithm processing time may vary depending on the size/age of the scene (i.e., bigger scenes require more time to process and older scenes require more time to request from archives) and the Beachfront system load at the time of execution.
-If a scene takes longer to process than two hours, please contact the Beachfront team for technical support.
+> __Note__: Algorithm processing time may vary depending on the size/age of the
+> scene (i.e., bigger scenes require more time to process and older scenes
+> require more time to request from archives), as well as the Beachfront system
+> load at the time of execution.
+If a scene takes longer to process than two
+> hours, please contact the Beachfront team for technical support.

 To submit the scene for algorithm processing, click the _Run Algorithm_ button: